Coding Quests

 Conditions and Effects

-A simple approach: string-based conditions evaluated by a central system.
+The simplest approach that actually holds up: string-based conditions evaluated by one central system.

 GDScript